 Heavy and spicy meals may make you feel drowsy temporarily, but they take longer to digest, impacting sleep.

-If the food doesn’t get digested well before you lie down, it may cause acid reflux and heartburns.
-Moreover, the extra calories get accumulated as fat in your body.
+If the food doesn’t get digested well before you lie down, it may cause acid reflux and heartburns, which can wake you up.
+Moreover, the extra calories getin your body.
 It’s best to eat less than 500 calories for dinner.
 A light meal including lean meat or fish and some veggies should be enough to keep you full, preventing midnight snacking.

 Eating tryptophan-rich food such as salmon, chicken, eggs, spinach, and nuts may promote sleep.
 The hormone melatonin is derived from this amino acid, tryptophan.